GavinClarke0/RoaringGeoMaps/README.md

 ---

+## See Issue #2 For Updated File Format Which will be the new approach going forward due to higher preformance: https://github.com/GavinClarke0/RoaringGeoMaps/issues/2

+This approaches reduces the number of cells required to be stored significantly and can lead to 30x read + write preformance improvements.
+This will eventually merged into main.

+---

 RoaringGeoMaps is a high performance and compact single-file spatial index designed to index any geospatial data that can be represented by a sequence of bytes and a [S2 region cover](http://s2geometry.io/devguide/examples/coverings.html).
 Users